-Connect to Secure Web Gateway with Magic WAN · Cloudflare Magic WAN docs
+Connect to Secure Web Gateway with Magic WAN

 - Data center is assigned with

-Each site's private network has an on-ramp to Cloudflare's Anycast network using GRE tunnels, and the Cloudflare tunnel endpoint IP address is
+Each site’s private network has an on-ramp to Cloudflare’s Anycast network using Anycast GRE or IPsec tunnels, and the Cloudflare tunnel endpoint IP address is

 192.0.2.10.
-The table below summarizes the GRE tunnel configuration and route table entries for the Magic WAN topology.
+The table below summarizes the Anycast GRE or IPsec tunnel configuration and route table entries for the Magic WAN topology.

-Add GRE tunnels
+Add Anycast GRE or IPsec tunnel

 - Log in to your Cloudflare dashboard and select Magic Transit.